mholiv/secret-hitler-plaques/README.md

 ```

 ## OpenScad Code
-The instructions on how to render
+The instructions on how to render are in the scad file.